rossetti/RossettiArenaBook/docs/02-Chapter2.md

 times for a automated storage and retrieval system has a shifted exponential distribution.
 It is known that it takes a minimum of 15 seconds for any retrieval.
 The rate parameter of the exponential distribution is $\lambda = 45$ retrievals per second.
-Setup an model that will generate 20 observations of the retrieval times.
+Setup a model that will generate 20 observations of the retrieval times.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
 \EndKnitrBlock{exercise}